Stroke Care in the Emergency Room

 What are we measuring?

-The percentage (%) of patients diagnosed and treated for ischemic stroke within 60 minutes (1 hour) of arriving in our Emergency Department, and who arrived at our Emergency Department within 2 hours of their stroke symptoms beginning.
+The percentage (%) of patients diagnosed with ischemic stroke and treated with IV-rtPA within 60 minutes (1 hour) of arriving in our Emergency Department, who arrived at our Emergency Department within 2 hours of their stroke symptoms beginning.

 Why is this important?

 Studies have shown that patient's who recieve IV rtPA within 3 hours of the onset of their stroke symptoms have the most benefit, however there are circumstances in which a patient will benefit from treatment with IV rtPA for up to 5 hours after stroke symptoms begin.
 BIDMC's goal is to treat all qualifying patients with IV-rtPA within 60 minutes of arrival in our Emergency Department, if their first stroke symptoms began 2 hours before their arrival.

 What is our most recent performance and trend?